 Any social phenomenon is going to have several causes.
-If you’re going to say “The sole cause of this political trend is X,” then you’re already wrong, no matter what you substitute for X. I have a lifetime of experience with the American Evangelical community in the Midwest, and I think I have a reasonable … Continue reading Why Trump is the Dream President of Evangelical Christians
+If you’re going to say “The sole cause of this political trend is X,” then you’re almost certainly already wrong, no matter what you substitute for X. I think I have a reasonable grip on at least one of the causal factors of a particular social … Continue reading Why Trump is the Dream President of Evangelical Christians

 We haven't really talked about how this group became the world’s largest religion, and the rise of Christianity is something I remember from being a Christian that myself and others would fall back on.
 In response to arguments like the ones we’ve talked about the last few episodes, Christians always have this safety net.
 Wasn’t … Continue reading The Spread of Christianity